frankmayer/ArangoDB-PHP-Core-Guzzle/README.md

 ####Highlights:

-- Provides Guzzle 5 support to ArangoDB-PHP-Core
+- Provides Guzzle support to ArangoDB-PHP-Core
-- Virtually should support any Guzzle 5 connection handler (Curl & ReactPHP(Streams) are tested) that is supported via RingPHP
+- Virtually should support any Guzzle connection handler (Curl & ReactPHP(Streams) are tested) that is supported via RingPHP

 ####PHP Versions:

-Supported: PHP 5.4+, HHVM 2.3.0+
+Tested and Supported with PHP 7.0+ & HHVM 3.15.0+ (but will most probably work from HHVM 3.11.0 onwards)

 #####Caution: